« BackRats learned to drivetheconversation.comSubmitted by uprootdev a year ago

 >>> Surprisingly, it doesn't take the fish a long time to learn how to drive the vehicle.
 They're confused at first.
 They don't know what's going on.
 But they're very quick to realize that there is a correlation between their movement and the movement of the machine that they're in.

-• crooked-v 7 months ago
+• crooked-v a year ago

 My armchair biologist thought is to wonder if there's a common thread of balancing (on water currents, air currents, slippery surfaces, etc) that translates into fairly easily understanding how to direct vehicles.

-• shmeeed 7 months ago
+• shmeeed a year ago

 Of course this fits right in with the thread's theme of animals driving, and I don't want to be a spoilsport, but this article has me not too convinced about the bold claim it makes.